Receipt of AFDC payments by an SSI claimant reduces the SSI payment dollar-for-dollar.

 Prior to adoption of the provisions of the Omnibus Budget Reconciliation Act of 1981

 (P.L.
-97-35), the one exception to this rule was an SSI claimant who was an expectant
+97-35), the one exception to this rule was an SSI claimant who was pregnant

-mother receiving an AFDC payment for her unborn child.
+and receiving AFDC payments for the unborn child.
 In these situations, the payments

-were for the unborn child; therefore, they were not income to the mother or other
+were for the unborn child; therefore, they were not income for the claimant or other

 family members on the AFDC grant.
 All such AFDC payments were made at state option